The ketogenic diet puts your body into a state of ketosis, which ultimately allows you to use fat for energy.

-- High-Protein Ketogenic Diet: The SKD alternated with additional amounts of protein that could be ideal for more elite athletes, but not enough to trigger gluconeogenesis.
+- High-Protein Ketogenic Diet: The SKD alternated with additional amounts of protein that could be ideal for more elite athletes

 What to Eat and What to Avoid on the Keto Diet

-Ketogenic foods are high in fat, moderate in protein and of course, low-carb.
+Ketogenic foods are high in fat, adequate in protein and of course, low carb.

-The most common mistakes on a ketogenic diet include not watching the quality and composition of your food and being careless about your carb and protein intake.
+The most common mistakes on a ketogenic diet include not watching the quality and composition of your food and being careless about your carb intake.

 To lose weight on keto you must: